 The PIMCO 25+ Year Zero Coupon U.S. Treasury Index Exchange-Traded Fund is an exchange-traded fund (ETF) that aims to capture the returns of The BofA Merrill Lynch Long US Treasury Principal STRIPS IndexSM.
 By tracking the index, the fund aims to achieve, before fees and expenses, the yield and duration exposure inherent in this index.

 Dr. Bhansali is a managing director and portfolio manager in the Newport Beach office.
 He currently oversees PIMCO's quantitative investment portfolios.
 From 2000, he also headed PIMCO's firmwide analytics department.
 Prior to joining PIMCO in 2000, he was a proprietary trader in the fixed income trading group at Credit Suisse First Boston and in the fixed income arbitrage group at Salomon Brothers in New York.
 Previously, he was head of the exotic and hybrid options trading desk at Citibank in New York.
-He is the author of numerous scientific and financial papers and of the books "Bond Portfolio Investing and Risk Management," "Pricing and Managing Exotic and Hybrid Options," and "Fixed Income Finance: A Quantitative Approach".
-He has 23 years of investment experience and holds a Ph.D. in theoretical particle physics from Harvard University.
+He is the author of numerous scientific and financial papers and of the books "Bond Portfolio Investing and Risk Management," "Pricing and Managing Exotic and Hybrid Options," "Fixed Income Finance: A Quantitative Approach" and the most recent book, "Tail Risk Hedging."
+He also holds the ATP (Airline Transport Pilot) certificate, the highest civil aviation license in the U.S. He has 25 years of investment experience and holds a Ph.D. in theoretical particle physics from Harvard University.
 He has a master's degree in physics and an undergraduate degree from the California Institute of Technology.